Skip to content

 Top-down design offers a holistic approach, allowing for better system integration, consistency, and is more parametric.
 Bottom-up design offers flexibility and independence in designing individual parts.
 In FRC robot design, top-down approach is favored as system integration is often the most challenging aspect.
 Top-down ensures that the robot architecture dictates part design.

-To achieve this, a master sketch is utilized.
-A master sketch is a series of sketches that capture the major dimensions of each mechanism, field element interactions, and robot size constraints.
-Then, the master sketch(es) are inserted into each mechanism's part studio and the individual components are then modeled around the imported layout sketch.
-More information on master sketches can be found on the Master Sketch Best Practices page.
+To achieve this, a main layout sketch is utilized.
+Sometimes these are also referred to as "master" sketches.
+The main layout sketch is a series of sketches that capture the major dimensions of each mechanism, field element interactions, and robot size constraints.
+Then, the main layout sketch(es) are inserted into each mechanism's part studio and the individual components are then modeled around the imported layout sketch.
+More information on layout sketches can be found on the Layout Sketch Best Practices page.

-Example of robot master sketches.
+Example of robot main layout sketches.
 Each mechanism has a number of layout sketches that capture the important details.
+(Photo Credit: FRC 3647)

 Origin Placement and Origin Cube

-To fully utilize master sketch top-down design, we must choose a unified origin for all part studios.
-Utilizing the same origin as the master sketch across all part studios and assemblies is twofold:
+To fully utilize layout sketch top-down design, we must choose a unified origin for all part studios.
+Utilizing the same origin as the main layout sketch across all part studios and assemblies is twofold:

 1. The origin will always be a consistent central point you can reference.
 This helps keep things parametric too.